ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 # What is {{site.data.keyword.powerSys_notm}}?
 {: #about-power-iaas}

-{{site.data.keyword.powerSysFull}} is an IBM Power servers offering.
+{{site.data.keyword.powerSysFull}} is an IBM Power server offering.
 You can use the {{site.data.keyword.powerSys_notm}} to deploy a virtual server, also known as a logical partition (LPAR), in a matter of minutes.
-You can provision flexible, secure, and scalable compute capacity for Power servers enterprise workloads both private cloud and on cloud.
+You can provision flexible, secure, and scalable compute capacity for Power servers enterprise workloads on both private cloud and on cloud.

 Review this information to understand the {{site.data.keyword.powerSys_notm}} Private Cloud and {{site.data.keyword.powerSys_notm}} on cloud architectures and to identify the hardware and software specifications:
 {: shortdesc}